-- Any breach of a legal obligation or duty

-- A miscarriage of justice

-- A danger to the health and safety of any individual

-- Dangers to the environment

-- Deliberate concealment of information tending to show any of the above five matters
+- A miscarriage of justice - A danger to the health and safety of any individual - Dangers to the environment - Deliberate concealment of information tending to show any of the above five matters

 A worker who reasonably believes that one of the above concerns is either happening now, took place in the past, or is likely to happen in the future is making a 'qualifying disclosure' (and discloses information regarding the matter to the appropriate person or body), will be 'protected' from detrimental treatment or victimisation from their employer.
 These are called "protected disclosures", further information on the protection for workers can be found in section 4 of this policy.